XZANATOL/DataChat/readme.md

 ### Usage

-The project is a custom built interface to visualize the data on top of [PocketBase](pocketbase.io/) project, So it needs to be installed first:
+The project is a custom built interface to visualize the data on top of [PocketBase](https://pocketbase.io/) project, So it needs to be installed first:

 1) Download the compiled project depending on your os from [here](https://github.com/pocketbase/pocketbase/releases) & place it in the project root directory.
 2) Run `pocketbase migrate` to apply data base migrations.
 A 'pb_data' folder will be created.
 3) Run `pocketbase serve` to start the server.
 4) OPTIONAL: you can append `--http=<ip_addr>:<port>` to serve the application on a custom IP address if you own it.
+5) Add a user in the users table.
+6) Change the credentials in `./pb_public/js/xzanspace.js` at lines 15 & 16.
+7) Add whatever channels you want on line 2.
+8) You're all set, head to the hosted IP address & enter the same IP address in the prompt.

 ### How It Started